Revisiting an old debate, study finds that forest cover reduces flooding in 56 countries

 “Omitting major floods caused by cyclones and hurricanes is a non-trivial shortcoming because it limits the generality of the study,” Laurance said in an interview.
 “It would be much more powerful if one could say to land managers that forests help to reduce flooding under all circumstances—even for catastrophic floods.”

 This point was underlined in a separate letter to Nature by British hydrologist Ian Calder and two others who took issue with Laurance’s generally favorable review.
-“We argue that seriously weakens the policy importance of the results,” the authors wrote.
+“We argue that [the omission of massive floods] seriously weakens the policy importance of the results,” the authors wrote.
 “It is these extreme events that matter: economic damage and loss of life grow exponentially with flood magnitude.”

 In response to Calder, Bradshaw said his team recently submitted a letter to Nature that includes new analyses, including analyses of 168 extreme floods.
 “The new data give similar results to the original and support our initial claim,” Bradshaw said.
 “Keeping native forests intact will, on average, reduce the long-term costs to any government with respect to floods.
 This is really another hard piece of evidence that native forests are worth more standing than cut down.”